5 Rarest and Most Valuable Coins in the World… Where Are They?

 Image Source – Wiki

-Graceful and elegant, the 1913 Liberty Head nickel features Lady Liberty’s head in profile surrounded by stars, with the date 1913 stamped underneath on the front of the coin.
+Graceful and elegant, the 1913 Liberty Head nickel features Lady Liberty’s head in profile surrounded by stars, with 1913 stamped underneath on the front of the coin.
 It was sold for $4,560.00 in August of 2018 by Stack’s Bowers at the ANA U.S. Coins Auction in Philadelphia, PA.
 Its value was driven by the fact that it is only one of five surviving Liberty Head nickels and its superior condition.
 It has a striking reflective surface (mirror quality) on the field.
-It is the only one of the five with that quality, earning its price-tag.
+It is the only five with that quality, earning its price tag.

 #3.1933 Double Eagle